Matthew 6:1: Commentary from the Church Fathers

 Augustine: In saying only, That ye be seen of men, without any addition, He seems to have forbidden that we should make that the end of our actions.
-For the Apostle who declared, If I yet pleased men, I should not be the servant of Christ; (Gal.
-1:10.) says in another place, I please all men in all things.
+For the Apostle who declared, If I yet pleased men, I should not be the servant of Christ, (Galatians 1:10.) says in another place, I please all men in all things.
 (1 Cor.
 10:33.)
 This he did not that he might please men, but God, to the love of whom he desires to turn the hearts of men by pleasing them.
 As we should not think that he spoke absurdly, who should say.
 In this my pains in seeking a ship, it is not the ship I seek, but my country.

 Augustine: He says this, that ye be seen of men, because there are some who so do their righteousness before men that themselves may not be seen, but that the works themselves may be seen, and their Father who is in heaven may be glorified; for they reckon not their own righteousness, but His, in the faith of whom they live.

 Augustine: That He adds, Otherwise ye shall not have your reward before your Father who is in heaven, signifies no more than that we ought to take heed that we seek not praise of men in reward of our works.

 Pseudo-Chrysostom: What shall you receive from God, who have given God nothing?
 What is done for God’s sake is given to God, and received by Him; but what is done because of men is cast to the winds.
 But what wisdom is it, to bestow our goods, to reap empty words, and to have despised the reward of God?
 Nay you deceive the very man for whose good word you look; for he thinks you do it for God’s sake, otherwise he would rather reproach than commend you.
 Yet must we think him only to have done his work because of men, who does it with his whole will and intention governed by the thought of them.
 But if an idle thought, seeking to be seen of men, mount up in any one’s heart, but is resisted by the understanding spirit, he is not thereupon to be condemned of man-pleasing; for that the thought came to him was the passion of the flesh, what he chose was the judgment of his soul.